-66 See also the Foreign, Security and Defence Policy (slides), European Commission, 15 June 2018, in which the EU informally reacts to some of the UK's proposals; https://ec.europa.eu/commission/sites/betaworking groups.69 Candidate countries show that it is even possible to be an observer in the PSC.70 However, the EU has no experience with giving observer rights that include the right to speak and agenda making to a non-EU member/non-candidate country in high-level formations such as the PSC, Coreper or the Foreign Affairs Council.
+Despite to institutional obstacles assessed above, the participation of third states in CFSP and CSDP policies and actions has become common practice and one could even argue that it seems to contribute to the objective in Article 21 TEU that "The Union shall seek to develop relations and build partnerships with third countries, and international, regional or global organisations which share [its] principles".
+EUthird state cooperation on foreign affairs usually takes place on the basis of some form of agreement that functions as the base for their cooperation.
+Some third states - Norway and Iceland in particular - take part in various theme specific Council working groups.73 Candidate countries show that it is even possible to be an observer in the PSC.74 However, the EU has no experience with giving observer rights that include the right to speak and agenda making to a non-EU member/noncandidate country in high-level formations such as the PSC, Coreper or the Foreign Affairs Council.
 Apart from the legal obstacles discussed above, granting such rights to third states could also have political consequences.
 It has been observed that it could open the door to many requests from non-EU members such as Switzerland, Norway, or Turkey that currently have close relations with the Union (see further below).
-Moreover, it can possibly create political tensions in certain EU Member States, like Sweden, Denmark and others, where Eurosceptic political parties could be tempted to push for 'half-member' status.71 a.
-Templates for Third Country Participation in CFSP
+Moreover, it can possibly create political tensions in certain EU Member States, like Sweden, Denmark and others, where Eurosceptic political parties could be tempted to push for 'half-member' status.75